jellyfisheart/jellyfisheart/README.md

 - **RACISTS, ZIONISTS, ANTI-SEMITES, AND PEOPLE WHO SPOUT XENOPHOBIA.** I don't want you anywhere near my inner circle.

-- Predators, Zoos, Lolisho, and Proship/Darkship what the fuck ever also has to go.
+- Predators, Zoos, Lolisho, Incest, and Proship/Darkship what the fuck ever also has to go.
 You will all be getting lumped into the same category to me, sorry not sorry.

 - If you can't specify your age when asked.
 It's not interrogation, it's clarification.
 I'm 20+, I do not want to talk to people 17 and under.
 It weirds me out when I see people say -16...
 Therefore **18 and older only.
 NO exceptions** int please and thank you